John Coolidge

-John Calvin Coolidge (September 7, 1906 – May 31, 2000) was an American executive, businessman, and entrepreneur with the New York, New Haven and Hartford Railroad.
-He was the first son of President Calvin Coolidge and Grace Coolidge.
+John Coolidge (September 7, 1906 – May 31, 2000) was an American executive, businessman, and entrepreneur with the New York, New Haven and Hartford Railroad.
+He was the first son of Calvin Coolidge, the 30th president of the United States (1923–1929) and Grace Coolidge, the First Lady of the United States from 1923 to 1929.

 Early life

 John Coolidge was born in Northampton, Massachusetts, on September 7, 1906.
-He was the elder of the two children of Calvin Coolidge (1872–1933), the 30th President of the United States from 1923 to 1929 and Grace Anna Goodhue (1879–1957), First Lady of the United States from 1923 to 1929.
+He was the elder of the two children of Calvin Coolidge (1872–1933) and Grace Anna Goodhue (1879–1957).
 In his autobiography, Calvin Coolidge recorded his impressions of the birth of his first son: "The fragrance of the clematis which covered the bay window filled the room like a benediction where the mother lay with her baby.
 It was all very wonderful to us."
-On July 7, 1924, his younger brother, Calvin Jr., died from blood poisoning.
-John rarely spoke of the tragedy beyond acknowledging the terrible sadness it caused the family, especially his father.
+On July 7, 1924, his younger brother, Calvin Jr., died from blood poisoning due to a blister on his foot.

 Coolidge attended Mercersburg Academy in Mercersburg, Pennsylvania, and graduated in 1924.
-He then enrolled at Amherst College, his father's alma mater, graduating in 1928; Coolidge had graduated from both schools while his father was President.
+He then enrolled at Amherst College, his father's alma mater.